-Instagram was just added recently, they opened advertising to everybody at the end of September 2015.
+Instagram was just added and they opened advertising to everybody at the end of September 2015.

-These ads are placed on regular websites, inside apps or even games.
+These ads are placed on regular websites, inside apps or even in games.

 (Image via Techcrunch)

-That way Facebook extended its possibilities for advertising from just inside Facebook to basically any real estate that they own.
+That way, Facebook extended its possibilities for advertising from just inside Facebook to basically any real estate that they own.

-Instagram advertising was opened to big brands last year, now everyone can do it.
+Instagram advertising was opened to big brands not so long ago, but now everyone can do it.

-Instagram ads are also placed inside the natural feed within the app, which relies on the same principle as native Facebook ads: don’t interrupt the user experience.
+Instagram ads are also placed inside the app’s natural feed, which relies on the same principle as native Facebook ads: don’t interrupt the user experience.

-Ben and Jerry’s has done a great job with them so far:
+Ben and Jerry’s has done a great job with them:

 (Image via Postano)